top of page

 Ken was born in Salina, Kansas and is a third generation Presbyterian.
 He served in the Air Force, stationed in Japan, for four years as a radar technician, before attending Kansas State University and receiving a Engineering Associates degree in electronics.
 He worked at Sandia Labs in the weapons development area until 1985.
 He joined the congregation in 1997 and has been on the staff since 2008.

 His work at La Mesa with the community has deepened his concern for the plight of immigrant, Native American, low-income, and special needs persons.
 He is very interested in seeing progressive government policies and non-governmental social organizations help create practical, if not radical, solutions for people seeking a better life.

 The Rev. Howard Paul has been Pastor Emeritus since 2001.
 He served as pastor at La Mesa from 1979 to 1994.
 He attended seminary at Union Presbyterian Seminary in Virginia and was ordained in 1954.
 He served churches in South Carolina; Washington, D.C.; Richmond, Virginia;Bogota, Colombia; and was an administrator and teacher at Menaul School in Albuquerque, New Mexico.

 He served as moderator of the Presbytery of Santa Fe, he served on the board of Montreat Presbyterian Conference Center, provided leadership for the New Mexico Conference of Churches, and was a founding member of the Cuba Connection, a partnership with the Presbyterian Church in Cuba.
 During his tenure at La Mesa he helped guide the church through a major expansion of the building to better serve the church and community.
-His interest include church unity, global and urban mission, social justice, and camps and conferences.
+His interests include church unity, global and urban mission, social justice, camps and conferences.